-How to apply for American universities
+How to apply to universities in the USA

 This article is part of our Study Abroad America series.